A high-level building block to provision infrastructure.

 Definition

-Modules have: - a type (e.g., aws_eks, aws_s3) - an optional id/name (so you can include multiple of the same type) - optional inputs (configuration) - optional links (to consume other module outputs) - optional source (custom forces lookup in your custom modules root)
+Modules have: - a required id (unique within the stack) - a type (e.g., aws_eks, aws_s3), required unless source points to a git/local module with module.yaml - optional inputs (configuration) - optional links (to consume other module outputs) - optional source (custom forces lookup in your custom modules root; git/paths load metadata directly)

 Modules are defined inside the modules section of an Environment or Service.